mesosphere-backup/dcos-cassandra-service/README.md

 ### Install and Customize

-To start a basic test cluster, run the following command on the DCOS CLI.

-**Note:** Your cluster must have at least 3 private nodes.
+#### Default Installation
+Prior to installing a default cluster, ensure that your DCOS cluster has at least 3 DCOS slaves with 8 Gb of memory, 10 Gb of disk available on each agent.
+Also, ensure that ports 7000,7001,7199,9042, and 9160 are available.
+To start a the default cluster, run the following command on the DCOS CLI.
+The default installation may not be sufficient for a production deployment, but all cluster operations will work.
+If you are planning a production deployment with 3 replicas of each value and with local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes, and it may be scaled to a production deployment.

 ``` bash
 $ dcos package install cassandra
 ```

-This command creates a new Cassandra cluster.
-Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.
+This command creates a new Cassandra cluster with 3 nodes.
+Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `framework-name` at install time](#custom-installation) for each additional instance.

 All `dcos cassandra` CLI commands have a `--framework-name` argument that allows the user to specify which Cassandra instance to query.
 If you do not specify a framework name, the CLI assumes the default value, `cassandra`.
 The default value for `--framework-name` can be customized via the DCOS CLI configuration.